SoumyadipYT-OSS/Project-Design-of-OS/ProjectDescription3/FCFS.md

 2. Fairness: Every process gets a fair chance as it gets executed in the order it arrives, thus no process can suffer from starvation.

+##### Disadvantages of FCFS:
+1. Poor Average Waiting Time: Long processes can significantly increase the waiting time of subsequent processes, leading to the “convoy effect,” where shorter processes get stuck waiting for long processes to complete.

+2. Non-preemptive Nature: It doesn’t consider process priorities or burst times, potentially leading to inefficient use of the CPU.

+3. Turnaround Time: The total turnaround time can be quite high for processes arriving late in the sequence.

+##### Practical Implementations of FCFS
+Despite its simplicity, FCFS is rarely used in modern operating systems for process scheduling due to its inefficiencies, especially in scenarios with varied process burst times.
+However, it is still used in some specific scenarios:

+Batch Processing: Environments where tasks are processed in large batches with similar execution times.

+Sequential Tasks: Systems where tasks must be executed in the exact order they arrive.